livelongandprosper/gw_oxid_vouchers_extended/README.md

 # Extended Vouchers

-**Features**
+Module that extends the voucher system of OXID eShop.
+Tested with OXID eShop 6.1.3 (should work with v6.x).

+##Features##
-* add option to voucher series that vouchers of voucher series can only be used one time per delivery address
+* adds option to voucher series that vouchers of a voucher series can only be used one time per delivery address
+    * used vouchers are saved with a md5 checksum which is generated with delivery address fields
     * address fields can be chosen in module options

 ## Install